Belime

-Charbel Ghanime (Arabic: شربل غنيمة; born 28 December 1991), known professionally as Belime (/bəˈlaɪm/; often stylized as BELIME), is a Lebanon-born singer.
+Charbel Ghanime (Arabic: شربل غنيمة; born 28 December 1991), known professionally as Belime (/bəˈlaɪm/; often stylized as BELIME), is a Lebanon singer and songwriter.

 In September 2010, Belime released his debut album, Trap.
 The song "This Is Reality" from the album was featured on MTV Arabia, Orbit MusicNow, and NRJ Lebanon.

 Early life

 Belime was born in the district of Achrafieh in Beirut, as the youngest of the family's three children.
 He is the son of Afaf, a former English teacher, and Toufic Ghanime, an interior designer.
 He has two elder sisters, Jessica and Sharon.

 Belime grew up between Lebanon and Saudi Arabia and has a family in Canada.
 He attended Sagesse High School, a local Catholic school.

 For some time, Belime's two elder sisters learned the piano at home.
 As a child, Belime learned how to play the piano by ear.
 He still plays at this self-taught level.
 Belime composes most of his songs on the piano.
 He gained an interest in rap music at age 12.